swapniel99/erav1s7/README.md

     - Train Accuracy = 99.34
     - Test Accuracy = 99.24
 ### Analysis:
-    - Model has started overfitting again slightly.
+    - Model has started overfitting again slightly as train and text accuracies are diverging.

 ## Model 5:
 ### Target: